ChooTingFeng/ecliseinstaller/README.md

 Explanation of the activequests folder:

-My script only can pull the folders inside /activequest, aka it will get stuff inside it, so you'll have to create a folder called /activequests and put the files/folders from there and move them.
+My script only can pull the folders inside /activequest, aka it will get stuff inside it, so you'll have to create a folder called /activequests and put the files/folders from there into it.
+(See explanation further down)

 Alternative text: